SherineAwad/Downsampling/README.md

 Author: Sherine Awad

-A snakemake pipeline for Downsampling Effect and Variant Calling
+A snakemake pipeline for Downsampling Strategies
 =======================================================================================